raulnyabola/kpl-fixtures-2025-2026/README.md

 2. Open Google Calendar
 3. On the left, click “Other calendars” → “+” → Create new calendar
 4. Give it a name, e.g. Kenya Premier League 2025/2026
-5. Import the Fixtures
+5. Import the Fixtures <br>
-◯ Go to ⚙ Settings → Import & Export
+◯ Go to ⚙ Settings → Import & Export <br>
-◯ Select fixtures.ics
+◯ Select fixtures.ics <br>
-◯ Under Add to calendar, choose the new calendar you just created ◯ Click Import
+◯ Under Add to calendar, choose the new calendar you just created <br>
+◯ Click Import <br>

 Now all fixtures will appear in that calendar, keeping them separate from your personal events.